-- ScB in math and AB in philosophy, Brown University, 1993
+- ScB, math and AB in philosophy, Brown University, 1993

-- PhD in computer science and engineering, University of Michigan, 2004
+- PhD, computer science and engineering, University of Michigan, 2004

 - Postdoctoral research in psychology/neuroscience, Princeton University, 2004-2011

 Our models incorporate a layer of neural control mechanisms for optimizing the performance of the underlying decision-making circuits: that is, they help these circuits maximize rewards during simulated task performance.
 They generate precise, quantitative hypotheses about choices, response times and brain activity that we test with experiments in human behavior and electroencephalography (EEG).

-I also focus theoretically on the composition of these basic circuits into larger models capable of more complex behavior.
-Such complex behavior is typically modeled with rule-based systems in the artificial intelligence tradition of computer science.
-My mathematical and computational modeling work in this area is intended to provide a theoretical link between different levels of description in psychology and neuroscience.
-At the neural level of description, individual neurons and neural populations are the objects of study by physiological methods, and dynamical systems and stochastic processes are theoretical tools of choice.
-At the psychological level of description, entities such as percepts, goals and actions are the objects of behavioral investigation, and symbolic cognitive architectures known as "production systems" are leading theoretical constructs.
-In order to unify these different approaches, I seek to explain how the psychological description level emerges from the neural level by building neural networks that emulate production systems.
+We also focus theoretically on composing these basic circuits into larger models capable of more complex behavior.
+Our work in this area provides a possible theoretical link between different levels of description in psychology and neuroscience.
+At the neural level of description, neurons and neural populations are the objects of study; we use dynamical systems, stochastic processes and "deep learning" neural networks to model them.
+At the psychological level of description, entities such as percepts, goals and actions are the objects of behavioral investigation; researchers often use symbolic, computational cognitive architectures known as "production systems” to model these.
+But how do such radically different types of description relate to each other?

 NSCI 201: The Brain: An Introduction to Neuroscience